New research suggests an increase in cerebrospinal fluid may be present in a high percentage of children with autism.

 But new research suggests that merely having an elevated level of the protective fluid around the brain could point to clues that might ultimately help diagnose autism earlier in life.

-The latest study, published last month in The Lancet Psychiatry and funded by the National Institutes of Health, was conducted by researchers at the University of California at Davis MIND Institute and the University of North Carolina.
+The latest study, published last month in and funded by the National Institutes of Health, was conducted by researchers at the University of California at Davis MIND Institute and the University of North Carolina.

 Researchers said they found that an increased amount of extra-axial cerebrospinal fluid was associated with a diagnosis of autism in young children.